Dad's Strategy for Learning Multiplication

 What do we appreciate?
 Six times eight is forty-eight!
 Flight Six Times Eight!
 Don't be late!
 Leaving at gate forty-eight!

 7 x 7 = 49

 Seven kids in seven lines, add 'em, up its forty-nine.

 Five - six - seven - eight, Fifty-six is seven times eight.
 Seven packs of gum, each with eight sticks.
 Can you chew fifty-six?

 8 x 8 = 64

 Eight times eight is sixty-four, close your mouth and shut the door!
 Had two eights, dropped them on the floor, picked them up, had sixty-four.

 The first four facts are all from the three-times table, and they're fairly easy to calculate using addition or find by skip-counting by threes.
 The remaining six are the nasty ones.
 If you really look back, you can probably remember struggling with one or more of the remaining ones as a kid.
 This is a link to practice worksheets specifically for the 'Rule #8' facts here.

 So that's it, multiplication in eight rules built on top of basic addition.
 If we count rule eight as ten facts, it really means the whole multiplication table is wrapped up in only seventeen pieces of knowledge.
 Easy!

-You will still find conventional worksheets and flash cards to be a powerful way to reinforce the strategy presented here, but by quickly learning these few simple facts, your child will immediately have a solid and successful grasp of multiplication.
+You will still find multiplication charts, conventional worksheets and flash cards to be a powerful way to reinforce the strategy presented here, but by quickly learning these few simple facts, your child will immediately have a solid and successful grasp of multiplication.
 Good luck and see you at Division!